dagem81/dagem81.github.io/_posts/2025-07-06-attacking-jwts.md

 ![img-description](/assets/endpoint.png)
 2. Create an RSA key using the server's public key.
 ![img-description](/assets/conf_rsa.png)
 3. A little bit of guessing involved at this step.
-We're going to guess that the server is storing as a PEM file.
+We're going to guess that the server is storing it as a PEM file.
 So, we will copy the RSA token as a PEM file and Base64 encode it.
 ![img-description](/assets/pem_encode.png)
 4. Use the encoded PEM file as the secret for the symmetric algorithm key we create.
 ![img-description](/assets/conf_sym.png)